csbridge/csbridge2020/templates/en/resources/sectionleader-faq.md

 ### If I have feedback about the program or content I'd like to discuss in the SL team meeting, who should I tell and how?
 There is a **Reflection** category in the Ed Section Leader group.
 Once the program starts, in Ed you'll find a link to a Google Doc with a reflection form you can fill out on a daily basis.
 This form will help you reflect on your own teaching experience and will help the lecturers get a pulse on how things are going.
 Feedback and reflection are essential for making improvements.
 We want this to be the best it can be for everyone!

+### What if I can't make it to my section on a specific day?

+If you are sick or can't make it to your section for another reason,  <span style="color:red;">Edit once process has been defined.</span>

+### Who should answer posts made by students in the CS Bridge group on Ed?

-*Have a question which wasn't covered here?
-Please post on [Ed](https://us.edstem.org/courses/521).*
+*Have a question that wasn't answered here?
+Please post on [Ed](https://us.edstem.org/courses/972).*